Removing State from Network Functions

 Network function stateless

-Then you can make the network function stateless, so it’s physically just a thread.
-So if it fails, it doesn’t affect application performance as the state is collected from the data store.
+Then, you can make the network function stateless, so it’s physically just a thread.
+It doesn’t affect application performance if it fails, as the state is collected from the data store.
 This is needed as an underlying design, but does it seem possible?
 There will be overheads from decoupling the state.

 The state can be put into a cluster of servers.
 Some servers maintain some of the state, and some of the other servers can be the network functions.
 The state is not physically in another data center or location.
 Every type of dynamic state, such as counters, timers, and handshaking that you see in the TCP flow, all of which is state, is a challenge to decouple without breaking application performance.
 However, this can be done by adapting technology-distributed systems—a database to store the state needed that is designed for high-performance computing.
 A read for a state should be around 5 microseconds.